panzerdragoonlegacy/website/OVERVIEW.md

 2. In the name field, enter the name that you want to use for the video.
 Also, add an appropriate description, category, and (optionally) a YouTube video ID.

-3. Choose a couple of placeholder video files from your computer for the MP4 Video and WebM Video fields with the file extensions .mp4 and .webm.
-The files will need to be smaller than 200 megabytes.
+3. Choose a placeholder video file from your computer for the MP4 Video with the file extension .mp4.
+The file will need to be smaller than 200 megabytes.

 4. Submit the New Video form.

 5. Log into damon using SSH and go to the following location:
 `/home/panzerdragoonlegacy/panzerdragoonlegacy/shared/public/system`

-6. You will see two directories called `mp4_videos` and `webm_videos`.
-In each of these directories there will be a list of subdirectories.
-The placeholder video files should be located in the directory with the highest number as its name (the ID of the most recent video record created), in a subdirectory called `original`.
+6. You will see a directory called `mp4_videos`.
+In this directory there will be a list of subdirectories.
+The placeholder video file should be located in the directory with the highest number as its name (the ID of the most recent video record created), in a subdirectory called `original`.

-7. Check that the .mp4 and .webm file names match the url of the video record, then replace the placeholder files with the real video files.
+7. Check that the .mp4 file names match the url of the video record, then replace the placeholder file with the real video file.
 The file names must be identical.

-8. Go to the video's page and check that the correct videos are playing.
-Test the video in both Firefox and Safari/Internet Explorer to ensure that both the MP4 and WebM versions are working.
+8. Go to the video's page and check that the correct video is playing.

 #### Updating the Site's Software